CreLox/FluorescenceLifetime/README.md

 $$\mathcal{P}(\omega, D) = \mathcal{P}(\omega, R) / (\int_0^{+\infty} e^{i \omega t}I(t)dt)$$

 The ```calculateIRFTransform``` [function](https://github.com/CreLox/FluorescenceLifetime/blob/master/calculateIRFTransform.m) calculates $\int_0^{+\infty} e^{i \omega t}I(t)dt$.
-For the actual discrete time-resolved emission data, suppose that the arrival micro-time (after pulsed excitation at time zero) of a series of emission photon $n  (n = 1, 2, ..., N$) is $t_n$.
+For the actual discrete time-resolved emission data, suppose that the arrival micro-time (after pulsed excitation at time zero) of a series of emission photons $n, n = 1, 2, ..., N$, is $t_n$.
 The phasor transformation of the series is then
 $$\mathcal{P}(\omega) = \sum_{n=0}^{N} e^{i \omega t_n}/N.$$

 A critical application of the phasor plot is to identify pixels with mostly autofluorescence, without performing tedious fitting pixel by pixel.
-This is mainly due to the fact that autofluorescent substances in mammalian organelles typically features a short lifetime compared to optimized fluorescent proteins chosen for the FLIM experiment.
+This is mainly due to the fact that autofluorescent substances in mammalian organelles typically feature a short lifetime compared to optimized fluorescent proteins chosen for the FLIM experiment.
 Reflected on the phasor plot, the phasor transformation of time-resolved emission data registered to pixels with mostly autofluorescence is well separated on the complex plane from the phasor transformation of time-resolved emission data registered to pixels with signals originated from actual fluorescent proteins.

 ## A note on the multi-component exponential fit

 > ...
 Without careful consideration of the nature of the problem, deconvolution as an information-improving device can easily become an exercise in self-delusion. —[Knight and Selinger (1971)](https://www.sciencedirect.com/science/article/pii/0584853971800739)

-The multi-component exponential fit is intrinsically flexibile.
+The multi-component exponential fit is intrinsically flexible.
 Regarding this, [Grinvald and Steinberg (1974)](https://www.sciencedirect.com/science/article/pii/0003269774903121) raised two educational examples which are reproduced here:

 <p align="center">
   <img width="810" alt="image" src="https://user-images.githubusercontent.com/18239347/184480647-87a58ad1-fc0d-4daf-a830-a7bf177ed668.png">